 - 1. This section outlines the following for new parks and improving existing parks: - a. design and construction standards; - b. advice about satisfying assessment benchmarks in the planning scheme; - c. the information that the Council may request to be supplied for a development application. - 2.
 Where a development proposes to undertake any work within an existing or proposed park a landscaping plan is to be prepared for Council. - 3.
-The plan is to outline all works that are to be carried out at the site such as: - a. design statement and concept; - b. landscaping plans consistent with the Section SC6.7.2 to SC6.7.6; - c. dark infrastructure, facilities and embellishments consistent with Section 6.7.7.7 Park Type and remaining sections of this policy. - 4.
-Parks are planned, designed and constructed in accordance with the following standards: - .
+The plan is to outline all works that are to be carried out at the site such as: - a. design statement and concept; - b. landscaping plans consistent with the section SC6.7.2 to SC6.7.6; - c. dark infrastructure, facilities and embellishments consistent with section 6.7.7.7 Park Type and remaining sections of this policy. - 4.
+Parks are planned, designed and constructed in accordance with the following standards: - a.
 Planning and design standards: - i.
-Bioretention Technical Design Guidelines (Water-by-Design); - ii.
-Wetland Technical Design Guidelines (Water-by-Design); - iii.
-Best Practice Erosion and Sedimentation Control, International Erosion Control Association; - iv.
-WSUD Multiple Uses of Open Spaces Discussion Paper 2010 (WBD) - v.
-Crime Prevention through Environmental Design Guideline for Queensland 2007(QLD Gov.) - vi.
-IPWEA Street Design Manual Walkable Neighbourhoods - vii.
-Guide to Road Design Part 6A Paths for Walking and Cycling, Austroads - viii.
-Open Space for Recreation and Sport Planning Principles "A guide for Local Government", Sport and Recreation Queensland 1998. - ix.
-Open Space for Recreation and Sport Implementation Notes for the Planning Principles for Local Government Draft Report Nov 2002.

-- x.
-SEQROC Issues Paper Planning for Recreation and Sport in 2021. - xi.
-Healthy by Design A Planners Guide to Environments for Active Living 2004 (National Heart Foundation) - xii.
-Supportive Environments for Physical Activity (National Heart Foundation) - xiii.
-Sport Dimensions for Playing Areas 2008 (WA Gov.) - b.
+Water by Design (2014) Bioretention Technical Design Guidelines; - ii.
+Water by Design (2017) Wetland Technical Design Guidelines; - iii.
+International Erosion Control Association (2008) Best Practice Erosion and Sedimentation Control; - iv.
+Queensland Government (2021) Crime Prevention through Environmental Design Guidelines for Queensland; - v.
+Institute of Public Works Engineering Australia (2020) Street Design Manual: Walkable Neighbourhoods; - vi.
+Austroads (2021) Guide to Road Design Part 6A Paths for Walking and Cycling, - vii.
+Queensland Government (2003) Open Space for Recreation and Sport Planning Principles and Implementation Notes for Local Notes; - viii.
+National Heart Foundation of Australia (2004) Healthy by Design A Planners' Guide to Environments for Active Living; - ix.
+Western Australia Government (2016) Sport Dimensions for Playing Areas; - b.
 Referred Australian Standards; - c.
-IPWEAQ standard drawings Landscape series.
+IPWEAQ Standard drawings, Parks suite.